ahlwong/dakota-cassandra/README.md

     - composite keys should be grouped in a nested array
   - `schema.callbacks` defines chainable callbacks that are run in definition order for particular events
     - `Recipes` for common callbacks are provided in the `/lib/recipes` directory and are loaded under `Dakota.Rescipes.Callbacks`
+    - *NOTE* `beforeDelete` is not called if the model is deleted via any of the `.delete`, `.deleteAll`, or `.truncate` model static methods because the models are never loaded into memory
   - `schema.methods` defines instance methods available on each model instance
   - `schema.staticMethods` defines static methods on the model